Nhungvoooo/nhung/content/pages/education.md

       color: text-dark
     subtitle: HCMC University of Foreign Languages - Information Technology
     text: >
-      I want to express my heartfelt gratitude for the Lecturer's time and support during my dissertation defense.
+      I want to express my heartfelt gratitude for the Lecturer's support during my dissertation defense.
 I appreciate our valuable discussions and the encouragement you provided throughout this journey.
 Thank you for believing in my work and for your guidance along the way.
     actions: []
     media:
       type: ImageBlock